Canada convoy protest: Criticism of Ottawa Police

 On February 16, Ottawa city councillor Diane Deans was removed by council as chair of the Police board, in a 15–9 vote.
 Councillors described the board as ineffective in oversight, and were critical of the hiring of an interim chief without consultation.
 Hiring is something the Ontario Police Services Act allows them to do, and the choice had received support of the Ontario Solicitor General.
 A vote to remove councillor Carol Anne Meehan from the board failed.
 Councillor Rawlson King resigned from the board during the meeting.
 A citizen vice chair resigned earlier in the day.

 Six investigators and two forensic investigators from the Special Investigations Unit are investigating two incidents involving the police.
 The first is an incident on Friday, at about 5:14 p.m. on Rideau Street and Mackenzie Avenue involving a Toronto Police Service officer in the mounted police unit and a 49-year-old woman, who "has a reported serious injury".
-There is a now-debunked but widely-spread online rumour that a woman had been trampled by a horse and killed.
 The family of the woman said that "she is alive and is recovering from a broken clavicle."
 This was also confirmed by paramedics.
 On "Saturday, at about 7:18 p.m.
 Vancouver Police Department officers discharged Anti-Riot Weapon Enfields (less-lethal firearms) at individuals in the area of Sparks Street and Bank Street".

 The Ottawa Police Services Board unanimously supported a motion on February 24, for the Ontario Civilian Police Commission to open an investigation into the response to the protest.